FreeRADIUS/freeradius-server/doc/howto/modules/sqlippool.md

-We are currently using the variable definitions of the xlat module, so before editing the sqlippool.conf file, please go and read the variables.rst in the doc/configuration directory.
+We are currently using the variable definitions of the xlat module, so before editing the sqlippool.conf file, please go and read the variables.md in the doc/configuration directory.
 It will help you alot!..

 As you may noticed, there is a pool-key variable in the config file which allows you to select which attribute is unique according to your NAS setup.